custom-twemoji/custom-twemoji-api-website/content/docs/faces/_index.md

   title = "GET /faces arguments"
 +++

-Faces are a subset of Twemojis supported by the API.
-To be supported, the Twemoji is broken down into discrete layers and each is manually labelled as a feature.
+Faces are a subset of Twemojis specifically supported by the API.
+To be supported, the Twemoji is broken down into discrete layers and each manually labelled as a feature.

 ## Arguments